haydencarey/Zoom-Game-Space/README.md

 ## Introudction

-For project 2, I was immediately drawn to the concept of creating synergy between Connections Lab and Critical Experiences.
+For project 2 and 3, I was immediately drawn to the concept of creating synergy between Connections Lab and Critical Experiences.
 I will briefly describe my intentions for my Critical Experiences Project.

 I am exploring how play in early child development manifests as individuals grow old.
 My background and passion fall under in-person, imaginative experiences that connect others and that can't be truly experienced unless you are in the presence of the *thing.* I wanted to connect the concept of play with an embodied experience.
 COVID makes this challenging.
 I decided to pursue the next best option in this new world, a Zoom experience, which has been [gaining traction as of late](https://www.nytimes.com/2020/11/05/theater/escape-rooms-online-play.html).